chfal/investigating_orthogroups/README.md

 mkdir iqtree
 ```

 OrthoFinder then will make a lot of files (!) in the same directory you sent the run off at.

-OrthoFinder makes a list of single copy orthologue sequences, which it associates with (from what I can tell) random, sequential numbers.
+You actually don't need all the files.
+OrthoFinder makes a list of single copy orthologue sequences, which it associates with (from what I can tell) random but sequential numbers.
 Therefore, we need to take the list of single-copy orthologue sequences, and select those associated named gene trees from the gene trees file.
 This code does this, but you have to move to the MultipleSequenceAlignment folder and run it there.
 SO:

 ```
 cd OrthoFinder/YOUR_DATE_HERE/MultipleSequenceAlignments
 ```

 When you are in that folder, you will see a list of orthogroups that OrthoFinder has identified.
+Here is where you will run the below command, again changing the file paths to yours.

 ```
 cat ../Orthogroups/Orthogroups_SingleCopyOrthologues.txt | xargs -n 1 -I {} cp {}.fa /projects/f_geneva_1/chfal/test_c4l/iqtree
 ```

 ## IQTREE